splunk/public-o11y-docs/infrastructure/manage-navigator-dashbds.rst

 Custom dashboards
 -----------------------------

-Custom dashboards are monitoring tools that you add to the built-in dashboard set when you modify navigators to more closely match the needs of your end-to-end computing environment.
+Custom dashboards are monitoring tools that you add to the built-in dashboard set when you modify (customize) navigators to more closely match the needs of your end-to-end computing environment.